-Section 1: Maximizing Corporate Credit Card Cashback Arbitrage
+How Does Maximizing Corporate Credit Card Cashback Arbitrage Work?

-• **Cash Flow Yield Optimization:** Converting standard accounts payable (AP) vendor invoices into credit card transactions yields cash rebates of 1.5% to 3.0%.
+• Cash Flow Yield Optimization: Shifting your traditional accounts payable (AP) over to credit card payments can grab you sweet cash rebates, normally between 1.5% and 3.0%.

-Section 2: Mathematical Modeling of Card Arbitrage Net Margins
+How Does Mathematical Modeling of Card Arbitrage Net Margins Work?

-Section 3: Technical Python B2B Rewards Arbitrage Audit Tool
+How Does Technical Python B2B Rewards Arbitrage Audit Tool Work?

 def analyze_card_arbitrage_yield(spend_by_category, card_rewards_by_category, platform_fee):